Bengaluru Ganesh Utsava: Ganesha Visarjane

+Programs

-Aromas of Karnataka, The Food Utsav
+Aromas of Karnataka

-Karnataka is a land of geographical diversity, home of cultural splendor; so is the culinary heritage of the land.
-'Aromas of Karnataka' is to provide healthy desi flavored food to the people participating long hours at the festival.
-46th Utsava onwards, the program is tastefully bringing the local delicacies to the people.
+The 'Aromas of Karnataka' program aims to provide healthy desi food to festival participants.
+The program was established during the 46th Utsava onwards.

-Here, a variety of Karnataka recipes are unveiled - Neerudose/Vade from Mangaluru, Jowar Rotti/ Hucchchellu Chatni from Bijapur, Gokak's Karadantu, Masala Dose from Mysore, Halasina Kadubu of Malenadu, Davanagere Benne Dose, Mirchi/Mandakki of Ballary.
+Recipes served include Neerudose/Vade from Mangaluru, Jowar Rotti/ Hucchchellu Chatni from Bijapur, Gokak's Karadantu, Masala Dose from Mysore, Halasina Kadubu of Malenadu, Davanagere Benne Dose, Mirchi/Mandakki of Ballary.
 The spread of eatables challenges the taste buds of the eater, while introducing the rich culinary culture of the land.
 The food camps representing the six geographical areas - Hyderabad Karnataka, Coastal Karnataka, North Karnataka, Bayaluseeme, Malenadu, and Old Mysore, are always full of people.
-The preparation and distribution of vast range of food in large quantities, without compromising on quality and taste, is borne by Sri Vasudeva Adiga of 'Adigas' fame.

-Bengaluru Ganesha Utsava is proud to preserve the heritage of nutritious food in Bengaluru, that too in the very presence of Bhakshapriya Ganesha.
-The youth of Bengaluru are enamored by the unique taste of the spread, quite unlike that of the burger and pizza.
-After all, who wouldn't love a cultural feast along with culinary pleasure?

 The festival is eco-friendly by being plastic-free.